CP1404/Practicals/prac_09/README.md

 # Practice & Extension Work

-## Check files for missing data:
+## Check files for missing data

 The song lyric text files should all have copyright information in them on a line that starts with **.i** like:

     .i (c) 2011 Thankyou Music (Admin. by Crossroad Distributors Pty.
 Ltd.)

-Write a program that reports the names and locations of all of the files that are missing this line.
+Write a program that reports the names and directories of all of the files that are missing this line.

 **Version 2**

 Automatically look up the copyright information from the Internet based on the song title and author, then add the data to the file...
 Good luck with that ;)